2009–10 NFL playoffs: NFC: Arizona Cardinals 51, Green Bay Packers 45 (OT)

 Early in the fourth quarter, Rodgers again closed the gap to one score with a 30-yard touchdown pass to James Jones.
 Then after forcing a punt, Rodgers completed a 38-yard strike to Finley and a 28-yarder to Driver at the Cardinals 1-yard line.
 Fullback John Kuhn scored a 1-yard touchdown run on the next play to tie the game.
 But Arizona retook the lead with their next drive as Warner completed seven passes, the last one a 17-yard touchdown toss to Breaston.
 Taking the ball back at the 29-yard line with just under five minutes left in regulation, Rodgers hit Jones for six yards, scrambled for 13 yards, and then hit Jennings for 22 yards and a first down at the Arizona 25-yard line.
 A few plays later, he finished the drive with an 11-yard touchdown pass to Spencer Havner, tying the game with less than two minutes to go.
 Arizona responded with a drive to the Green Bay 16-yard line, but Rackers missed a 34-yard field goal as time expired, sending the game into overtime.

 Green Bay won the coin toss and got the ball first.
 But two plays into their drive, Cardinals defensive back Michael Adams sacked Rodgers as he was about to throw.
 The ball came out of Rodgers' hands, and a desperate Rodgers tried to kick the loose ball out of bounds, but it got away and went into the arms of Dansby, who returned the fumble 17 yards for a touchdown to win the game.
+A facemask penalty on Michael Adams on the play went uncalled, and there was also a missed helmet-to-helmet penalty on Bertrand Berry in the same drive.

 In his first career playoff game, Rodgers set a franchise record with 422 passing yards and four touchdowns.
 Warner completed 29 of 33 passes for 379 yards and a franchise record five touchdowns.
 He became the second player in NFL history to throw five touchdown passes in two different postseason games, joining Daryle Lamonica (Warner had thrown five touchdown passes in his first NFL playoff game a decade earlier).
 The Cardinals' 51 points was the most allowed by the Packers in their 41 postseason games.
 Arizona gained 531 total yards, with 156 rushing yards, against a Packers defense that finished the season ranked first in the NFL against the run and second fewest yards allowed overall.

 This was the second postseason meeting between the Packers and Cardinals, with Green Bay winning the only prior meeting 41–16 over the then-St. Louis Cardinals in the 1982 NFC First Round playoffs.